Saturday, October 24 or 31, 2015

 Please consider joining the National Marrow Donor Registry at the Michigan Blood Be The Match registry event on Friday from 1 pm to 7 pm or on Saturday before the race.
 It’s FREE to racers (normally $104), paid for by proceeds from the race.
 Go to www.miblood.org/be-the-match-registry for details.
 You may also request a kit to be sent to you.
 You can save a life!

 We will send you your race number the day before the race.
 Please have that and your waiver with you at check-in.
 No need to provide proof of registration as long as you find yourself on the race number list.

 You can be a good friend and pick up race stuff for your friends, but only if they give you their signed waiver ahead of time; this keeps lines short on Saturday evening.
-Please bring a bag to carry items if you are picking up for others.
+Please bring a bag to carry items if you are picking up for several others.

 Arrive at least 45 minutes before your wave time if you check in on Saturday.
 Get your shirt, “bib” number (with disposable chip on back), and safety pins.
 Attach your number on the front of your shirt/jacket.
 Your bib must be visible at the start and finish.
 If it’s covered with clothing, you may not receive a chip time.
 Do NOT fold your bib or tuck it away.